-To remain in good standing, students must maintain an overall cumulative minimum grade point average of at least 2.50 on all coursework at the conclusion of the first term and be certified as making sufficient progress by the program administrator.
-In each term beyond the first, a student must have a cumulative grade point average of at least 2.50 and continue sufficient progress toward completion to be in good standing.
+To remain in good standing, students must maintain an overall cumulative minimum grade point average of 2.70 on all coursework at the conclusion of the first term and be certified as making sufficient progress by the program administrator.
+In each term beyond the first, a student must have a cumulative grade point average of 2.70 and continue sufficient progress toward completion to be in good standing.
 Any student not in good standing is presumptively ineligible to continue in, or graduate from, the S.J.D. program.

-A student who becomes presumptively ineligible to continue in the program because of a lack of good standing may petition the Academic Standing Committee for continuation in the program.
-Students granted continuation remain in the program on probationary status, and must raise their cumulative grade point average to at least 2.50 by the end of the probationary period.
-It is the student's obligation to petition for continuation and probationary status and to monitor his or her own probation and eligibility to continue in the program.
+A student who becomes presumptively ineligible to continue the program because of a lack of good standing may petition the Academic Standing Committee for continuation in the program.
+Students granted continuation remain in the program on probationary status and must raise their cumulative grade point average to at least 2.70 by the end of the probationary period.
+It is the student's obligation to petition for continuation when no longer in good standing and to monitor his or her own eligibility to continue in the program.